Former SMU associate director charged with accepting $472,000 in bribes

 According to court documents, Tan had allegedly given false information to CPIB officers that the money given to him by Cher was for the repayment of a loan.

-Tan also allegedly deleted an electronic note from his mobile phone that contained records of the payments he had received and expected to receive from Lum, Cher and Long.
+Tan also allegedly deleted an electronic note from his mobile phone which contained records of the payments he had received and expected to receive from Lum, Cher and Long.

-Cher had allegedly deleted WhatsApp chat logs with Tan and an electronic note from his phone that contained records of payments he gave to Tan.
+Cher had allegedly deleted WhatsApp chat logs with Tan and an electronic note from his phone which contained records of payments he gave to Tan.

 All four will return to court on April 20.

-For giving false information relating to corruption offences, a person may be jailed for up to a year or fined up to $10,000, or both.
+For giving false information relating to corruption offences, a person may be jailed for up to a year, fined up to $10,000, or both.

-A person convicted of intentionally obstructing the course of justice can be jailed for up to seven years or fined, or both.
+A person convicted of intentionally obstructing the course of justice can be jailed for up to seven years, fined, or both.